 In Search of the Luminous BeastMay 16, 2016

 We arrive in Ranthambore in the afternoon, after driving from the Taj at Agra.
 We feel like we’re going from the sublime to the scintillating…if, that is, we see one of Ranthambore’s 60-or so tigers.
 Chances are—you could spend hopeful hours Rubikscubeing the odds: good, excellent, nearly inevitable, probable, likely.
-We check into the almost disconcertingly stunning Vanyavilas, and make the short drive to the park for our first game drive.
+We check into the almost disconcertingly stunning Vanyavilas, and make the short drive to the park for our first game drive on our luxury safari.

 Ranthambore immediately impresses us as extraordinarily well-run; reading Indian newspapers—the Times of India seems to run a tiger story every other day—convinces us that the country is immensely proud of its tigers, and intent upon protecting them in their wilderness kingdoms.

 Ranthambore’s almost 97,000 acres are divided into several zones, and the modified four-wheel drive vehicles we use—each with a driver and local guide—are restricted to one zone per game drive, most of the time we putter along alone.
 As we enter the gates, we see an abandoned temple in the wintry haze.
 I think of Kipling, and his wonderful Jungle Book, which has been immediate and dear to me for many decades.
 We see a couple of sambar (large Indian deer) quietly munching, their ears twitching.
 The stakes differ dramatically, but they too are on the lookout for the same tigers we’re so eager to see.